hajali-amine/cheat-sheets/data_structures/b_tree/readme.md

     { // if the root node t is full on keys seperate then insert properly.
 Note that using this way, the tree will grow upwards and sideways everytime we add a key. bTree newTree = create(M);
         newTree->children[0] = t;
-        seperate(newTree, 0); // Seperate node t into 2 parts an lift up the moddile to the new Root node newTree. insertIncomplete(newTree, key);
+        seperate(newTree, 0); // Seperate node t into 2 parts an lift up the middle key to the new Root node newTree. insertIncomplete(newTree, key);
         return newTree;
     }